-Nike’s Corporate Mission Statement
+Nike’s Mission Statement

 - Every athlete in the world

-Nike’s Corporate Vision Statement
+Nike’s Vision Statement

 Nike’s mission statement outlines the general strategic direction of the business.
 The statement includes such information as the company’s customers (everybody), the target market (global), and part of the philosophy of the sporting goods business.
 This corporate statement has strong points, based on conventions in writing ideal mission statements.
-However, Nike’s corporate mission is philosophical and does not include specifics about the kind of products offered to consumers and the nature of relevant business processes.
+However, Nike’s mission statement is philosophical and does not include specifics about the kind of products offered to consumers and the nature of relevant business processes.
 In this regard, it is appropriate to recommend that the company specify the nature of its products.
-For example, Nike can improve its corporate mission statement by illustrating that its products are in the athletic and leisure footwear, apparel, and equipment industry.
-Also, stating that business processes are within the scope of the design and manufacture of such products can make the corporate mission statement more accurate to guide Nike’s operations, employees, and business partners, including suppliers.
+For example, Nike can improve its mission statement by illustrating that its products are in the athletic and leisure footwear, apparel, and equipment industry.
+Also, stating that business processes are within the scope of the design and manufacture of such products can make the corporate mission statement more accurate in guiding Nike’s operations, employees, and business partners, including suppliers.

 Nike’s vision statement is about keeping brand leadership in the global industry.
-The athletic goods company considers its brand as one of the major strengths of the business, and points out that it has already achieved the top brand position.
-In this regard, Nike’s corporate vision statement is satisfactory in terms of having the characteristics of ideal vision statements.
-For example, the company’s corporate vision statement is concise, clear, inspiring, and challenging in focusing on maintaining brand leadership.
+The athletic goods company considers its brand as one of the major strengths of the business and points out that it has already achieved the top brand position.
+In this regard, Nike’s vision statement is satisfactory in terms of having the characteristics of ideal vision statements.
+For example, the company’s vision statement is concise, clear, inspiring, and challenging in focusing on maintaining brand leadership.
 The statement is also future-oriented, considering that Nike Inc. highlights keeping its brand’s leading position as a strategic aim for future business development.

-- Nike Inc. – Form 10-K.
+- Nike, Inc. – Form 10-K.

 - U.S. Department of Commerce – International Trade Administration – Consumer Goods Industry.